 Special Education provides specially designed instruction in a school setting.
 Local education authorities, under the regulations and statutes of the Alaska State Department of Education and Early Development (DEED), administer these programs.
-This is in contrast to IDD Waiver Program services, which provides for services and supports in the home or community to assist the individual and their family to participate in community life and avoid institutional placement.
-IDD Waiver Services are administered under the Department of Health statutes and regulations.
+This is in contrast to ISW and IDD Waiver Programs services, which provides for services and supports in the home or community to assist the individual and their family to participate in community life and avoid institutional placement.
+ISW and IDD Waiver Services are administered under the Department of Health statutes and regulations.

-Another key distinction between special education and the IDD Waiver program is that, for those who qualify, Special Education is an entitlement; but the IDD Waiver Program operates within the limits of annual legislative appropriations and the capacity of the state and community to provide the desired supports.
+Another key distinction between special education and the ISW and IDD Waiver programs is that, for those who qualify, Special Education is an entitlement; but the ISW and IDD Waiver Programs operates within the limits of annual legislative appropriations and the capacity of the state and community to provide the desired supports.

-According to DEED, as of October 1, 2022 (latest available DEED data) about 19,368 students aged 3 to 21 are receiving Special Education services.
-Among these Special Education students, approximately 2,820 may have developmental disabilities.
+According to DEED, as of October 1, 2023 (latest available DEED data) about 20,263 students aged 3 to 21 are receiving Special Education services.
+Among these Special Education students, approximately 2,905 may have developmental delay or cognitive impairments.
 Individuals with the following types of developmental disabilities may be receiving special education services across the state: Intellectual Disabilities, Cerebral Palsy, Autism, and Seizure Disorder.
 Similarly, children with other conditions or presentations may qualify as having a developmental disability if they experience substantial limitations in three functional areas.
-(Alaska Department of Education and Early
+(Alaska Department of Education and Early Development.

-Development.
 Special Education Child Count by District.
 Retrieved from http://education.alaska.gov/stats/)